 What is more extraordinary are those tools and functions which create or subtract more volume from an object as you use them, like the Move or the Grow tool.

-But of course, you should know some limitations of this technology; the surface can’t be too thin in voxel representation.
-If you want to make it too thin a surface, you should increase the resolution of scene or use the “Surface mode”.
+You should know some limitations of this technology; the surface can’t be too thin in voxel representation.
+If you want to make it too thin a surface, you should increase the resolution of scene to avoid the appearance of 3D “jaggies” or use the “Surface mode”.

-This can be done by clicking on the V icon next to the particular layer you would like to work the surface of, and it will change to a [S].
-Represents this “Surface mode”.
+This can be done by clicking on the [V] icon next to the particular layer you would like to work the surface of, and it will change to a [S] that represents this “Surface mode”.

 So what are these voxels anyway?